SHAREHOLDER DISPUTE LAWYER

 It is a real possibility that a shareholder dispute could result in the company’s winding-up.

-To avoid situations like the this one, we recommend companies seek to resolve issues internally, with mediation, before escalation sees the matter taken out of their hands.
+To avoid situations like this one, we recommend companies seek to resolve issues internally, with mediation, before escalation sees the matter taken out of their hands.

-If you find yourself in a company or director deadlock which has caused a shareholders dispute, it’s important that you take action immediately.
 Talk to our shareholder dispute lawyers and they can advise you about your rights and obligations in dealing with shareholder disputes, either through commercial negotiation or Court proceedings.

 About Mark Harley | Principal

-Mark has practiced in commercial law, commercial litigation and insolvency law for almost 10 years.
-He established the firm in 2014.
 With degrees in law and information technology, as well as being a director of several companies, Mark speaks the language of business owners and has a first hand understanding of the issues facing his clients.